Pixel Fold, Pixel Tablet and Pixel 7a to launch on May 10: report

 — jon prosser (@jon_prosser) April 17, 2023

-Pressor says that the Pixel Fold will get announced on May 10th and pre-orders open from Google the same day, but carriers won’t open pre-orders until May 30th, and the phone will launch on June 27th.
-Further, he indicates the handset will cost $1,799 USD (about $2,411.72 CAD).

-The Pixel 7a will come in ‘Charcoal,’ ‘Snow,’ ‘Sea’ (light blue), and the Google Store will have an exclusive ‘Coral’ variant.
+The Pixel 7a will come in ‘Charcoal,’ ‘Snow,’ and ‘Sea’ (light blue), and the Google Store will have an exclusive ‘Coral’ variant.
 The handset will be available to purchase on May 10th, and weirdly, the Pixel 6a reportedly won’t be discontinued.
-That last bit is pretty confusing, as typically, one would replace the other.
+That last piece of information is pretty confusing, as typically, one would replace the other.
 We’ll have to wait to learn more.

-Finally, Prosser says that the Pixel Tablet will also get the May 10th announcement, but that’s all he says about that device.
+Finally, Prosser says the Pixel Tablet will also get the May 10th announcement, but that’s all he says about that device.
 However, 9to5Google has a bit more information about the Pixel Tablet.

 According to sources familiar with the matter, the Pixel Tablet will come in four colour sets, though we only know two of them for now.
 The first has a green rear and black bezels, and the second has a white bezel and beige/white rear.
 The tablet will offer an aluminum body with a nano-ceramic finish similar to porcelain.
 Google says that the device has a “soft matte look and textured feel.”